canh25xp/GraduationThesis/OUTLINES.md

 # 5 Solution and Contribution

-In this chapter, we present the key contributions and solutions developed during the creation of GecWeb.
+In this chapter, I present the key contributions and solutions developed during the creation of GecWeb.
 These contributions address the challenges outlined in earlier chapters and demonstrate the innovative aspects of the system.
-Each contribution is presented in a separate section, following a structured format: **Introduction/Problem**, **Solution**, and **Results (if any)**.
-The goal is to highlight the creativity, analytical thinking, and problem-solving skills applied throughout the thesis.

 ## 5.1 Lightweight and Modular Architecture